Hi there, welcome!

 You can also just drop in a comment to say hi 🙂

 So that’s my story & why I do what I do.
-I hope Depth Seekers is able to serve as a meaningful learning & practice ground for you, through the blogs & the program, for years to come.
+I hope Depth Seekers is able to serve as a meaningful learning & practice ground for you through articles, Rooted In Chaos, & Guided Practice.

 Shobhali Thapa Jiwani